-Hot and dry.
+Hot and dry equal wildfires.
 These are the watchwords for large fires.
-While every fire needs a spark to ignite and fuel to burn, the hot and dry conditions in the atmosphere determine the likelihood of a fire starting, its intensity and the speed at which it spreads.
-Over the past several decades, as the world has increasingly warmed, so has its potential to burn.
+While every fire needs a spark to ignite and fuel to burn.
+For the hot and dry conditions in the atmosphere determine the likelihood of a fire starting.
+Also its intensity and the speed at which it spreads.
+Over the past several decades, as the world has increasingly warmed.
+Also has its potential to burn.
 Lately it’s Australia.

 Since 1880, the world has warmed by 1.9 degrees Fahrenheit (1.09 degrees Celsius).
-All with the five warmest years on record occurring in the last five years.
+All with the five warmest years on record.
+All occurring in the last five years.

 The year 2018 was California’s worst wildfire season on record, on the heels of a devastating 2017 fire season.
 In 2019, wildfires have already burned 2.5 million acres in Alaska.